-How to score nearly two years of free companion flights
+How to score up to two years of free companion flights

 Jennifer Yellin